cullophid/date-fp/README.md

 ### isValid
 `Date -> bool`

-Verifies if a previously constructed Javascript date is valid.
+Verifies if a specific Javascript date object is valid.

 ```js
 var d1 = new Date('foo'); // Invalid Date